jgvaraujo/ml-deployment-gke/README.md

 This command will take about 2-3 minutes to run.
 After that, to check if everything is up you can use the command `kubectl get all`.
 To be more specific, I like to use `kubectl get nodes,pods,svc`.

-In the list of services (`kubectl get svc`) probably you will see that your service (`ml-service-lb`) have a pending External IP.
-Keep running `kubectl get svc` until you have your model application External IP.
-This will be the address of your API, write it down somewhere.

 ### Step 6: Push your repository!

 Now, to deploy your model application you just have to make a `git push`. **:)**